matrix-org/matrix-spec-proposals/proposals/3874-messages-endpoint-threads-filter.md

 ## Proposal

-### Allow filtering the `/messages` API to not include threaded messages
+### Allow filtering the `/messages` API by event relation type

-This proposal recommends extending the existing [Event filters] are extended with a new filter, named `not_rel_types`.
-If this filter is specified, only messages which match none of the given relation types will be returned.

-This means, if this filter is specified, only message which match none of the given relation types will be returned.
+This proposal recommends extending the existing [Event filters] are extended with new filters, named `not_rel_types` and `rel_types`.
+If the `rel_types` filter is specified, messages which match any of the given relation types will be returned.
+If the `not_rel_types` filter is specified, only messages which match none of the given relation types will be returned.

+If a relation type is present in both of these fields, `not_rel_types` takes precedence and messages with this type will not be returned.

 ```
 GET /_matrix/client/v3/rooms/!room_id:domain/messages?filter=...